Welcome to the Meadows Development

 Will the Meadows development change the character of East St. Paul?

-The character of ESP has evolved over the past 75 years and will continue to evolve.
-Lots sizes have gotten smaller over the years (R1 - 17 to R 1- 10 to R 1- 8 for single family homes and continue to reduce in size but more expensive homes are being built on smaller lots.
-Pritchard Farm Road homes were on markedly smaller lots than 1 acre rural estate lots when that development was introduced and lot sizes have continued to be reduced over time as a result of industry economics .
-Different housing choices have evolved and been built in ESP over time and Meadows just continues this evolution to meet demographic and economic trends.
+The character of East St Paul has evolved over the past 75 years and will continue to evolve.
+Lot sizes for single-family homes have gotten smaller over the years (from R1-17 to R1-10 to R1-8) and continue to decrease.
+Pritchard Farm homes were built on lots smaller than 1 acre when the development was introduced, and lot sizes have continued to be reduced over time due to industry economics.
+Different housing choices have evolved and been built in East St. Paul over time, and Meadows just continues this evolution to meet demographic and economic trends.

 Is East St Paul predominantly made up of one acre lots and lots larger than one acre?

-No. Approximately 80% of residential lots in East St. Paul are smaller than one acre.
+No. Only about 20% of residential lots in East St. Paul are larger than 1 acre, while 80% are smaller than 1 acre.

 Does East St. Paul really need all these different housing choices?